g026r/riverking2/README.md

 Download the .bps file from the releases.
 Apply it to a copy of the game using your favourite patcher.
 Play & hopefully enjoy.

-### I Don't Know How to Patch, Can You Give Me the ROM?
+### I Don't Know How to Patch.
+Can You Give Me the ROM?

 No.